 The Read Data instruction allows one or more data bytes to be sequentially read from the memory.
-The instruction is initiated by driving the /CS pin low and then shifting the instruction code "03h" followed by a 24-bit address (A23-A0) or a 32-bit address (A31-A0) into the DI pin.
+The instruction is initiated by driving the /CS pin low and then shifting the instruction code "03h" followed by a 32/24-bit address (A31/A23-A0) into the DI pin.
 The code and address bits are latched on the rising edge of the CLK pin.
 After the address is received, the data byte of the addressed memory location will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first.
 The address is automatically incremented to the next higher address after each byte of data is shifted out allowing for a continuous stream of data.
 This means that the entire memory can be accessed with a single instruction as long as the clock continues.
 The instruction is completed by driving /CS high.